 The first time I decided to make Challah was last Easter.
 We had just finished Esther: It’s Tough Being a Woman.
 The study was intense but great.
 I learned so much about a story that I had read plenty of times before.
 But this time it took on new meaning to me.
 Beth Moore really gave insights into hows and whys.

-I did the study along with a large group of ladies from church.
-After the study we finished up with a Purim celebration.
+I did the study along with a large group of ladies from our church.
+After the study, we finished up with a Purim celebration.
 Wikipedia.org describes Purim as “is celebrated by giving mutual gifts of food and drink, giving charity to the poor, a celebratory meal, and public recitation of the Scroll of Esther.
 Other customs include drinking wine, wearing of masks and costumes, and public celebration.

 There is so much history and significance in this bread.
 I truly think it will be a tradition this time of year to make this bread and share with my family.
 Thanks for stopping by!
 Have a beautiful day.